-As indicated at the end of the previous section, forcing extractive providers out of the market will not be enough to transform the adult care sector.
+As indicated at the end of the previous section, forcing private heavily financialised providers out of the market will not be enough to transform the adult care sector.
 New approaches to commissioning will thus need to be accompanied with policies to support the development of new forms of provision, as well as new approaches to the inspection of care.